-Iran says it will reach allowed enriched uranium limit in 10 days
+Iran says it will exceed allowed enriched uranium limit in 10 days

 “We have quadrupled the rate of enrichment and even increased it more recently, so that in 10 days it will bypass the 300 kg limit,” Iran’s Atomic Energy Organization spokesman Behrouz Kamalvandi said on state TV.
 “There is still time ... if European countries act.”

+“Iran’s reserves are every day increasing at a more rapid rate.
+And if it is important for them (Europe) to safeguard the accord, they should make their best efforts...
+As soon as they carry out their commitments, things will naturally go back to their original state.”

-Tehran said in May it will reduce compliance with the nuclear pact it agreed with world powers in 2015, in protest at the United States’ decision to unilaterally pull out of the agreement and reimpose sanctions last year.
+Tehran said in May it would reduce compliance with the nuclear pact it agreed with world powers in 2015, in protest at the United States’ decision to unilaterally pull out of the agreement and reimpose sanctions last year.

-The deal aimed to extend the amount of time it would theoretically take Iran to produce enough fissile material for an atomic bomb from several months to a minimum of one year.
+The deal required Iran to curb its uranium enrichment capacity to head off any pathway to developing a nuclear bomb, in return for the removal of most international sanctions.

+A series of more intrusive U.N. inspections under the deal have verified that Iran has been meeting its commitments.

 The accord caps Iran’s stock of low-enriched uranium at 300 kg of uranium hexafluoride enriched to 3.67 percent or its equivalent for 15 years.